Coko-Foundation/Kotahi/README.md

-# SimpleJ
+# Kotahi
-SimpleJ is a manuscript submission system, based on the discontinued [xpub-collabra](https://gitlab.coko.foundation/xpub/xpub) project.
+Kotahi is a manuscript submission system, based on the discontinued [xpub-collabra](https://gitlab.coko.foundation/xpub/xpub) project.
 It is currently under development by the [Coko Foundation](https://coko.foundation/) and is being built with [Pubsweet](https://gitlab.coko.foundation/pubsweet/pubsweet).

 ## Installation